vuestorefront/storefront-api/docs/guide/modules/tutorial.md

 Looks awesome!
 Congratulations!

-Let's just check if the API extension works as good as GraphQL featues we added.
-As you might remember we added a GET request handler under `/custom/sayHello`.
+Let's check if the API extension works as good as GraphQL features we added.
+As you might remember, we appended a GET request handler under `/custom/sayHello`.
 Let's try it out:

 ```bash
 pkarwatka$ curl http://localhost:8080/custom/sayHello?name=Piotr